 - Not the best noise isolation

 The Audio-Technica ATH-M50x is a great pair of headphones for your guitar practice.
 The headphones can be bought in black or white, and they can also come as wired or wireless.
-Also, you can buy these headphones as closed or open-cup.
+Also, you can buy these good headphones for guitar amp as closed or open-cup.
 They are made of plastic, with a slight metal coverage over their earcups.
 The headband also has metal in it to make it sturdier.

 When it comes to their features, the Audio-Technica ATH-M50x will not let you down.
 These professional headphones have a frequency response range that extends from 15Hz to 22kHz and an impedance of 38 ohms.
 Their frequency response is suitable for covering all the sounds that your guitar can make.
 On the other hand, the higher impedance of the headphones helps them pick up a very clear signal from your guitar.